navaneeth-algorithm/php-auto-generate-for-sql/README.md

 # php-auto-generate-for-sql

-This is SQL file Parser and PHP Query Generator .It also Generte
+This is SQL file Parser and PHP Query Generator .It also Generates

 Database Connection Template and the Ajax Code for the Client Side based on the attributes of the Table.